 - in all the circumstances, the making of the order is justified; this involves taking into account the seriousness of the circumstances surrounding the offence, the degree to which the child is said to have been involved, and the child’s age.

-At the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. by a Children’s Court of an application by police for an order to take the fingerprints of a young person, the young person can be represented by a lawyer or, if the court agrees, by a parent or guardian.
+At the hearing by a Children’s Court of an application by police for an order to take the fingerprints of a young person, the young person can be represented by a lawyer or, if the court agrees, by a parent or guardian.
 However, there is no right to call witnesses to give evidence or to cross-examine any police witnesses.
 The young person or their representative may ‘address the court’, but only about whether or not the requirements for the making of an order have been met.

 Fingerprints can be taken from an adult by a police officer of sergeant rank or above, either with the suspect’s written consent, or if it is reasonably believed that the prints are required to: